passdan/BioinformaticiansToolbox/A_brief_view_on_nextflow.md

 # A Brief View on Nextflow

-Nextflow is a powerfull pipelining tool that allows reproducible and efficent processing of bioinformatic datasets.
+Nextflow is a powerful pipelining tool that allows reproducible and efficient processing of bioinformatic datasets.
 Specifically, some advantages:

 - Standardises the inputs & outputs between pipeline stages
 - Can process files simultaneously through pipelines